ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 ### Backend ###

-To make sure that the configuration specification was set properly during installation, use the command `kdb mount`.
-You should see a list of mountpoints, of which one should be something like `spec/sw/elektra/restbackend/#0`.
-If you do not see this mountpoint, use `kdb mount rest-backend-spec.ini spec/sw/elektra/restbackend/#0 ni` to mount it manually.
+After the installation, the configuration specification of the backend has to be mounted with the command `kdb mount-rest-backend-config`.
+You can check if the mounting was successful by issuing `kdb mount`.
+There should be an entry in the list with a path like `spec/sw/elektra/restbackend/#0` and a similar one without the leading `spec`.
+If you do not see this mountpoints, have a look at the mount script in the tool_exec (which is defined during installation of Elektra).
+You can also run the commands manually.

+To complete the mounting, you also need to ensure that the `spec` plugin is used as global plugin.
+If you have not changed anything about the global plugins yet, you can simply use `kdb global-mount` to ensure that the `spec` plugin is added as global plugin.
+If not, you need to add all currently mounted global plugins to the command as they will be deleted otherwise.

 After that you need to set an additional configuration parameter that has no default value.
 It is recommended to set it for the system namespace if you will use a tool like